microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post-members.md

 > [!NOTE]
 > * The **roles** property is empty by default for all members.
 This property only contains additional qualifiers when relevant; for example, if the member has `owner` privileges, the **roles** property contains `owner` as one of the values.
 Similarly, if the member is a guest, the **roles** property contains `guest` as one of the values.
 A basic member shouldn't have any values specified in the **roles** property.
-> * After adding a new [conversation member](../resources/conversationmember.md) to a [team](../resources/team.md), it might take some time for the changes to be reflected.
-Users can subscribe to notifications for membership changes in a specific team using [change notifications](../resources/change-notifications-api-overview.md).
+> * After adding a new [conversation member](../resources/conversationmember.md) to a [team](../resources/team.md), sometimes this can take a while to reflect the addition after member is added.
+Users can subscribe to changes to membership in a specific team using [change notifications](../resources/change-notifications-api-overview.md).

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]